meanmodemoda/msdv-data-structures/week03/week03_README.md

 ```

-**Step 4 :  Write the `addressUpdate` array into a JSON file.**
+**Step 4 :  Write the `addressUpdate` array into a JSON file**

 ### Reflections

 1. I noticed the coordinates' digits/decimal points were truncated in the API query return.
-2. How to access `.env` from a different directory?
-Why I have to put `.env` in root directory to make `gitignore` work?
-3. Why my array's object keys have quotation marks?
-Does it matter?
+(Aaron: JavaScript sometimes tries to format when it can but there is a way to turn it off.)
+2. Try to put `.env` in the root directory.
+You can put a separate file in a sub-category in `gitignore`?
+3. The reason why the output array's object keys have quotation marks is the file is stringified and not real JSON.
+Once it's JASON.parsed, the quotation marks will not appear.
 4. I played around with creating an `object constructor` but later on deemed it was not necessary.
 But when will it be neccessary?

-For 2.

-(node:858) UnhandledPromiseRejectionWarning: Unhandled promise rejection.
-This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch(). (rejection id: 5){ streetAddress: '49 Fulton Street',
-  city: 'New York',
-  state: 'NY',
-  apikey: undefined,
-  format: 'json',
-  version: '4.01' }
+(Save this question for later)

 My understanding of the starter code